cpj/winter-2012/weekly_instructions_and_projects/02_week_two/README.md

 - deploy this html site to heroku.
 - install heroku on your vagrant box using "gem install heroku"
 - make sure you have a heroku account set up. http://heroku.com
-- enter 'heroku login'. if it doesn't grab your ssh key, do the command on the following line:
+- enter "heroku login". if it doesn't grab your ssh key, do the command on the following line:
   - run "heroku keys:add" in the terminal window for your vagrant box to set up ssh keys for your vagrant box on heroku.
+- run "heroku create" in your project directory.
+- run "git remote"
+  - if it doesn't show heroku as one of the remote repositories, run "git remote add heroku <the name of the git@heroku repository created from running heroku create>".
+- run "git add .", "git commit -m 'your message'", and "git push heroku master" to add and commit files and push them to heroku.
 - create a config.ru file and paste in [the suggested config.ru contents from this tutorial](http://devcenter.heroku.com/articles/static-sites-on-heroku).
 - follow the [heroku quickstart guide](http://devcenter.heroku.com/articles/quickstart) to deploy your site.